Skip to content

 Languages

-The Youth Acceptance Project (YAP) has materials available in a language other than English:
+The Youth Acceptance Project (YAP) has materials available in the following languages other than English:

 Resources Needed to Run Program